pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 Go through each element and swap it with preceding element, as long as it is smaller

 ```
+Not usually useful, but can be helpful if data is usually sorted or k-sorted.
 [Source](https://github.com/pekoto/PrincetonA/blob/master/PrincetonA/src/com/pekoto/algorithms/InsertionSort.java)

 ### Counting sort